vodev/vocloud-preprocessing/README.md

 # Data Preprocessing Worker for VO-cloud

 The application works as a plugin of vo-cloud data mining application.
-The main purpose is to transform FITS files into generaly readable format - CSV.
+The main purpose is to transform all FITS files from current working into generaly readable format - CSV.

-It can perform many transformations which are described by //config.json//
+It can perform many transformations which are described by `config.json`

 'classes_file' -- file with classes assigned to (FITS) data files in form of JSON as